KireinaHoro/research-plan/main.typ

 DemiKernel~@zhang_demikernel_2021 improves tail latency by dedicating CPU cores to polling @nic contexts with various kernel-bypass mechanisms to improve efficiency.
-More recently, Wave~@humphries_wave_2024 explores offloading scheduling policies to dedicated, smart #[@nic]-like #glspl("ipu") while maintaining low latency for dispatching with @pio mechanisms.
+More recently, Wave~@humphries_wave_2024 explores offloading scheduling policies to dedicated, smart #[@nic]-like @ipu[s] while maintaining low latency for dispatching with @pio mechanisms.

-Buffer management is an important topic for offloading @rpc to smart
+Buffer management is an important topic for offloading @rpc to smart @nic[s].
-#glspl("nic").
-Zerializer~@wolnikowski_zerializer_2021 passes memory _arenas_
-between the @nic and CPU containing @rpc objects to achieve zero-copy serialization and deserialization; the protocol buffers accelerator from Berkeley~@karandikar_hardware_2021 adopts a similar approach.
+Zerializer~@wolnikowski_zerializer_2021 passes memory _arenas_ between the @nic and CPU containing @rpc objects to achieve zero-copy serialization and deserialization; the protocol buffers accelerator from Berkeley~@karandikar_hardware_2021 adopts a similar approach.
 We might be able to explore further in this field with customized cache line-level protocols on cache-coherent interconnects.